JoshData/python-email-validator/README.rst

           "box.occams.info"
         ]
       ],
-      "mx-fallback": False
+      "mx-fallback": false
     }

 Now ``smtputf8`` is ``True`` and ``email_ascii`` is missing because the local part of the address is internationalized.
+The ``local`` and ``email`` fields return the normalized form of the address: certain Unicode characters (such as angstrom and ohm) may be replaced by other equivalent code points (a-with-ring and omega).

 Return value
 ------------